Yonggang Huang: Honors Bearing His Name

 In 2025 the International Conference on Computational & Experimental Engineering and Sciences established the John Rogers/Yonggang Huang Medal.
 This is an annual award for outstanding researchers (a single person or a pair who collaborate) with a strong, sustained history of collaboration in the general fields of engineering and science.
+The inaugural recipients are George Pharr from Texas A&M University and Warren Oliver from KLA Corporation in 2026.

 Publications

-Professor Huang is the author of over 700 publications in international journals, including journals in multiple fields such as mechanics (54 papers in the Journal of the Mechanics and Physics of Solids), electronics (5 in Nature Electronics, 2 in Science Robotics, and 1 in Nature Sensors), materials (31 in Advanced Materials, 10 in Nature Materials, 1 in Nature Reviews Materials), medicine (1 in CELL, 2 in Neuron, 2 in Nature Biotechnology, 2 in Nature Medicine, 3 in Nature Neuroscience, 7 in Science Translational Medicine and 12 in Nature Biomedical Engineering), nanotechnology (12 in ACS Nano, 8 in Nano Letters and 2 in Nature Nanotechnology), physics (2 in Physical Review Letters), and multidisplinary journals (16 in Science, 22 in Science Advances, 10 in Nature, 22 in Nature Communications, 2 in Nature Protocols and 32 in the Proceedings of the National Academy of Sciences of the United States of America).
+Professor Huang is the author of over 700 publications in international journals, including multidisciplinary journals (16 in Science, 24 in Science Advances, 10 in Nature, 22 in Nature Communications, 2 in Nature Protocols and 34 in the Proceedings of the National Academy of Sciences of the United States of America) and journals in multiple fields such as mechanics (54 papers in the Journal of the Mechanics and Physics of Solids), electronics (6 in Nature Electronics, 2 in Science Robotics, and 1 in Nature Sensors), materials (31 in Advanced Materials, 10 in Nature Materials, 1 in Nature Reviews Materials), medicine (1 in CELL, 2 in Neuron, 2 in Nature Biotechnology, 2 in Nature Medicine, 3 in Nature Neuroscience, 7 in Science Translational Medicine and 15 in Nature Biomedical Engineering), nanotechnology (12 in ACS Nano, 8 in Nano Letters and 2 in Nature Nanotechnology), physics (2 in Physical Review Letters), and other Nature Index journals (40 in Advanced Functional Materials, 1 in Angewandte Chemie International Edition, 16 in Applied Physics Letters and 2 in Energy & Environmental Science).